djplaner/memex/sense/Design/role-of-relationships-breaking-the-iron-triangle.md

 ## Abstract

 Breaking the iron triangle - figuring out how to maximise the accessibility, quality, and cost effectiveness of learning and teaching - has been a significant challenge for higher education for some time.
-A challenge only becoming more difficult in these (post-)pandemic times.
+A challenge only becoming more difficult and central in these (post-)pandemic times.

 - Universities still struggle with knowing how to break the iron triangle
 - Arguably because of the overly atomistic lenses informed by limited theoretical understanding of technology used to analyse, plan and take action.

+Much research and action has been informed by atomistic and deterministic (both pedagogical and technological) perspectives that are ...misleading, fail to grasp the true complexity of the entangled nature...

-This paper uses a collection of theoretical views that emphasise a relational perspective to examine work done by a third space practitioner during an institutional LMS migration.
+This paper uses a collection of theoretical views that emphasise a relational perspective **perhaps put more explicit Fawns language here** to examine work done by a third space practitioner during an institutional LMS migration.
 Perhaps one of the best examples of a strategic project that must deal with the iron triangle.

 Focusing on the work done to fill the gaps between a key strategic project and the messy reality of implementation the paper seeks to explore the entangled relationships necessary to maximise accessibility, quality, and cost effectiveness.